-Opposite the station there are several travel agents catering to backpackers getting off the train.
-They were advertising departures for 9am and 11am (after each train) but when I visited they only had departures for 11am.
+Opposite the station, there are several travel agents catering to backpackers getting off the train.
+They were advertising departures for 9 am and 11 am (after each train) but when I visited they only had departures for 11am.
 The minivan+boat combo ticket from Trang to the Khuan Tung Ku pier for Koh Kradan was 450 THB ($14.11 USD).
-It takes about 45 minutes to get to the pier, and another 45 minutes to Koh Kradan (via Koh Muk), so allow about 2 hours for this connection.
+It takes about 45 minutes to get to the pier, and another 45 minutes to Koh Kradan (via Koh Muk), so allow approximately 2 hours for this connection.

 If you get the earlier train that would give you a couple of hours to wander around Trang city while leaving your bags at the booking agent.